LincaMarius/ISAP-1_Block_Diagram/README.md

 ![ Figure 8 ](/Pictures/Figure8.png)

 ### Control Unit structure
-The SAP-1 computer has a Control Unit made using TTL logic gates.
+The SAP-1 computer has a Control Unit made using logic gates.

 The Control Unit is built from three blocks:
 - Instruction Decoder,